Kusatsu Onsen 草津温泉

 Although there is no train station in the town, Kusatsu is still easily accessible.

-The most convenient way is by car, taking in the beautiful scenery along the Japan Romantic Road linking Nagano, Gunma, and Tochigi.
-From Tokyo, it takes around three hours, or from the shinkansen station in Takasaki, it takes around one and a half hours.
+The most convenient way is by rental car, taking in the beautiful scenery along the Japan Romantic Road linking Nagano, Gunma, and Tochigi.
+From Tokyo, the journey takes around three hours, or from the shinkansen station in Takasaki, it takes around one and a half hours.

-The nearest train station is JR Naganohara Kusatsu Station.
+The nearest train station is Naganohara Kusatsu Station.
 It takes around two and a half hours from Ueno by direct express train (4620 yen).
 From there, take the connecting 25-minute bus ride to Kusatsu (670 yen).

 Flower Festival (May)